our-story-media/ourstory-resources/doc_gen/guide/preparation/README.md

 <Dashboard />

-The Our Story process does not reply on communities communicating in a particular language, however you may wish to translate written materials into a relevant local language or dialect.
+The Indaba process does not reply on communities communicating in a particular language, however you may wish to translate written materials into a relevant local language or dialect.
 See the [materials](/materials/) page for more information.

 ## Consent and Ethics